 Times are changing, but our politics is not

-My generation has grown up with the world and information closer to our fingertips than ever before.
+My generation has grown up with the world closer to our fingertips than ever before.

 Because we are a generation that fixes problems in front of us.